Manually Provisioning Azure VMs

 When deploying an entire service, values entered on this page will be applied only to the components of the service.

-If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components.
+If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components (see Service Request Form Elements).
 Their selection isn't displayed in the manual Service deployment wizard.
 In this case, you should deploy each component separately by clicking Deploy at the Component level of the Request Details, rather than at the Service level.
 Doing so ensures that you won't override the requester's individual selections for all components in the service.

 - Expiry Group: Click Edit and choose an expiry group from the drop-down.